 Update old posts

-This is has helped me so much when I have busy weeks with the kiddos.
+- REUSE, REUSE, REUSE!
+This is has helped me so much.
 I will take old posts and totally update them.
 Either take new photos, update links, fix any SEO issues, etc. This is something I learned from pretty seasoned bloggers along the way and it’s a lifesaver.
 It also helps drive more traffic to your blog and clean up any old content you don’t want anymore.

 Pinterest & Tailwind